1. Resources

 3. Test Results Analyzer: Show the history of test execution results as a table or graph.

-4. Parameterized Trigger: Trigger new builds once your build is completed and specify various parameters for the new build.
+4. Parameterized Trigger: Trigger new builds once your current build completes and specify various parameters for the new build.

 5. Multiple SCMs: This plugin permits a Jenkins job to check sources from multiple SCM providers.

-Jenkins also has several APIs that let you customize the amount of data you fetch and your server to use simple webhooks to use the tools for specific purposes.
+Flexibility and APIs: Jenkins also has several APIs that let you customize the amount of data you fetch, and your server can use simple webhooks to customize your Jenkins pipelines for specific purposes.

 The limitations of Jenkins